ahmedelq/ahmedelq.github.io/_posts/2021-01-02-you-are-the-product.md

 ## Think outside the box

-Oftentimes, the notion of truth [^Note 1] is not concluded, it is adopted.
+Oftentimes, the notion of truth [^1] is not concluded, it is adopted.
 And much of what is adopted is a result of long and unconscious media bombardment.
 The sheer simplicity of the perceived agenda doesn't only make our malleable spongy brains good at absorbing them but also thinking they're uniquely ours.
-Deceived, therefore, we alter our behavior and beliefs accordingly to match what is seen - not according to an empirical measure or even to a "tried-and-true formula" [^Note 2].
+Deceived, therefore, we alter our behavior and beliefs accordingly to match what is seen - not according to an empirical measure or even to a "tried-and-true formula" [^2].
 Whoever controls the reins controls the truth; controls whom we love and hate, what we fear and disgust, how we dress and act.

 I noticed how my personality had been nearly eroded unconsciously by emotionally appealing fairy-tales (or rather ideologies) popular among the fueled rabble of the VSE.
 I would see many such easy to digest, scientifically-ill (and even culturally-ill) apocryphal ideologies, being parroted dogmatically all over the platform.
 Often warranted with social issues if not sugar-coated with fabricated ones.
 But even if valid, the ostensibly plausible suggested solution remains far worse than the problem.